 Under a general requirement set out by Labor Safety Law, the employer has an obligation to ensure health and safety at workplace.
 As part of this obligation, employer needs to abide by the requirements set out by the law, make sure that employees’ health and safety is not exposed to risks of negative impact.
 The law requires the employer to regularly carry out control of safety condition of technical equipment as well as maintenance and cleaning of the individual protection gear, proper use and if needed timely replacement of it.
 In addition the employer should be carrying out measurement and evaluation of such factors in the work environment as: a) physical factors (including temperature, humidity, speed of the air movement, heat emission; non-ionizing emissions; ionizing emission; industrial noise, ultrasound, infrasound, vibration, mostly phybrogenous aerosols (dust), inadequate lighting, air (gas) ions; b) chemical factors (including certain substances received as a result of chemical synthesis (antibiotics, vitamins, hormones, ferments, protein specimen) and/or those substances, which need the methods of chemical analysis for controlling them).
 The law requires employers to document occupational hazards and report on accidents.
 However, the law is not explicit about the requirements to document specific incidents such as project-related occupational injuries, illnesses, and lost time injuries (LTI).

 While the Labor Safety Law addresses the main ESS2 requirements related to occupational health and safety, the coverage of certain requirements is partial.
-The law is applicable to all economic sectors, it does not require employers to keep the workers’ detailed OHS training records, provide facilities including access to canteens, hygiene facilities, areas for rest separate facilitates for men and women; and to document the specific incidents such as project-related occupational injuries, illnesses, and lost time injuries (LTI).
+The law is applicable to all economic sectors, it does not require employers to keep the workers’ detailed OHS training records, provide facilities including access to canteens, hygiene facilities, areas for rest separate facilitates for men and women.

 Responsible Staff